ifm/developerportal/v1.4.32/_sources/ODS/Performance/PerformanceBenchmark/ods_performance_benchmark.md.txt

 # ODS Performance

-This whitepaper gives an introduction to the factors influencing ODS performance and how the system can be evaluated for a specific application.
+The following information gives an introduction to the factors influencing ODS performance and how the system can be evaluated for a specific application.

 The following factors have to be taken into consideration when integrating ODS into a system: